petecorreia/petecorreia/src/pages/xively/index.md

 ## The Xively Redesign

-In early January 2013, I was tasked with **leading both the design and front-end development of a complete rebrand and redesign** from Cosm to Xively.
+In early January 2013, I was tasked with **leading both the design and front end development of a complete rebrand and redesign** from Cosm to Xively.
 This was a massive challenge with an ambitious deadline — 4 months to pull it off, which we did — and it was a unique experience from which I learned many valuable lessons.

 ## Identity